 Emerald Lake - The hike to Emerald Lake takes hikers deep into the Tyndall Gorge, and visits three other beautiful subalpine lakes along the way.
 Although Bear Lake and Dream Lake are very nice destinations, Emerald Lake is the true gem in this chain of lakes fed by the Tyndall Glacier.

-Ute Trail - Want great panoramic views without having to climb a lot of altitude?
+Ute Trail - Want great panoramic views without having to climb a lot of elevation?
 The Ute Trail is the perfect choice.
 This relatively flat hike along Tombstone Ridge offers hikers the chance to explore the alpine tundra zone, while soaking in the outstanding views of Forest Canyon, Longs Peak, Moraine Park and Estes Park.

-Lake Helene - Although Lake Helene is denoted on the official park map, the side trail leading to its shore isn’t marked with a trail sign.
+Lake Helene - Although Lake Helene is denoted on the official park map, the short side trail leading to its shore isn't marked with a trail sign.
 Don't let this deter you - this is one of the most scenic lakes in the park.

 If you think most of these hikes are too long, or maybe too strenuous, check out my list of the Best Easy Hikes in Rocky Mountain National Park.